-GETTING TO THE GOAL: EDUCATE
+GETTING to the GOAL: EDUCATE

 To meet the ambitious attainment levels projected in this Master Plan, current systems of educational delivery and workforce preparation must change.
-Reaching the goal of 60% attainment requires us to accelerate talent development aggressively through identification of new pathways, leaving incremental change behind.
+Reaching the goal of 60% attainment requires us to accelerate talent development aggressively through identification of new pathways, leaving incremental progress behind.
 In short, we must embrace solutions at the scale of the problem.